 Fenix’s wrestling career began in 2007 when he wrestled across the Mexican independent scene as Mascara Oriental.
 He continued to work across various promotions, changing his name and mask to what fans know today, before making his way to AAA in 2011.
-Rey Fenix debuted for AAA in January, teaming with Gato Eveready, who go on to become Drago, and Atomic Boy to defeat Tigre Cota, Tito Santana, and Dark Dragon; the latter opponent is Fenix’s brother and would go on to become Pentagon Jr. Fenix wrestled primarily in multi-man tag team matches in AAA, working with the likes of Aero Star and Argenis along the way.
+Rey Fenix debuted for AAA in January, teaming with Gato Eveready.
+Gato Eveready would go on to become Drago.
+Together with Atomic Boy they would go on to defeat Tigre Cota, Tito Santana, and Dark Dragon.
+The latter opponent is Fenix’s brother and would go on to become Pentagon Jr. Fenix wrestled primarily in multi-man tag team matches in AAA, working with the likes of Aero Star and Argenis along the way.
 He would also be involved in programs with Dark Dragon and Jack Evans, challenging the former and teaming with the latter.

 In July of 2012, Rey Fenix challenged Chessman and titleholder Juventud Guerrera in a AAA World Cruiserweight Championship match but came out on the losing end.
 Luck would change, in September, for not only Fenix but his brother.
 Alongside Dark Dragon, Fenix won the XMW Tag Team Championship at Xtreme Mexican Wrestling’s Independencia event.
 Fenix went on to challenge for the AAA Fusion Championship in November and AAA World Cruiserweight Championship in December, though he came up short in both encounters.
 His partnership with Dark Dragon, though, would set the groundwork for their future tag team success.